francescodc87/ipaPy2/README.md

         Parameters
         ----------
         adductsAll : pandas dataframe (necessary)
-                     Dataframen containing information on all possible
+                     Dataframe containing information on all possible
                      adducts.
 The file must be in the same format as the example provided in the DB/adducts.csv
         DB : pandas dataframe (necessary)
-             Datafrane containing the database against which the annotation is performed.
+             Dataframe containing the database against which the annotation is performed.
 The DB must contain the following columns in this exact order (optional fields can contain None):
                  - id: unique id of the database entry (e.g., 'C00031') - necessary
-                 - name: compund name (e.g., 'D-Glucose') - necessary
+                 - name: compound name (e.g., 'D-Glucose') - necessary
                  - formula: chemical formula (e.g., 'C6H12O6') - necessary
                  - inchi: inchi string - optional
                  - smiles: smiles string - optional